mlangc/mlangc.github.io/docs/_posts/2025-06-11-thread-sleep0-is-not-for-free.markdown

 categories: "Java Performance"
 published: true
 ---
-In this short blog post, I want to clear up a common misconception about `java.lang.Thread.sleep`.
+In this short blog post, I want to clear up a potential misconception about `java.lang.Thread.sleep`.
 Calling `Thread.sleep(0)` is not for free.
 True, the [official documentation](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/Thread.html#sleep(long)) would allow a fast path for `millis == 0` that only checks the interrupted status of the current thread to potentially throw an [InterruptedException](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/InterruptedException.html).